Rempel/java-todolist/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT - consulte o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está licenciado sob a Licença MIT.